About this course

 Field trips have included a residential drawing trip to Pembroke and day trips to London, Oxford, Bath, Weston Super Mare and Bristol Zoo.
 Students have gone on film and animation trips to Monstra Lisbon, ITFS Stuttgart, and to the animation festival in Annecy.
 Last year they visited the Klik festival in Amsterdam.
 In spring 2014, four students organised their own tour of southern Spain to draw and document the landscape and architecture and to empirically document conditions and situations.

-Animation is based at Bower Ashton Campus, along with UWE Bristol"s Creative Industries.
+Animation is based at Bower Ashton Campus.
 Specialist facilities, integrating studio, study and social requirements, are currently being expanded, along with a new learning zone and improved Students" Union, library and catering facilities.

 Find out more about the facilities and resources UWE has to offer.